rodrigo-fagundes/uda_mlengineer/projects/capstone/report/report.md

 Given the scenarios, government agencies have to craft a way to concentrate its resources in targets that reach more vulnerable people.
 One way to create such a prioritization can be trying to identify, using classification, the locations that would most likely to result in more rescues per diligence.
 Some inputs are very promising for that task, such as municipalities profiles - based on census data provided by IBGE (Instituto Nacional de Geografia e Estatística) - and the record of previous inspections - from MTE (Ministério do Trabalho e Emprego).
 The output of the classification will indicate municipalities in which inspections may result in maximum rescue rates.

+One solution to the problem can be resource optimization by defining high priorities munuicipalities based on statistical inference.
+By using municipalities similarities and previous diligences data, it's reasonable to focus on locations that are most likely to result in a more effective action, rescuing more people in a single inspection, for instance.
+By prioritizing municipalities according to the distribution of rescues per inspection, the model can be repeated, hopefully with decreasing numbers of perpetrations.

-### Datasets and Inputs
+### Metrics

+To measure the success of the solution, the municipalities that have no previous records flagged by the solution should be split in control and test subjects.
+The testing group should be subject to a task force and the result should be compared to the control (disclosed at the end of the evaluation, to avoid bias).
+A number of false positives should be expected, and compared to the metrics revealed in the modeling phase.

+If the rescues per inspections in the testing group is higher than the control group (error margin considered), the model is proven effective.
+The result should also be compared to the overall rating and to the previous records - it can reveal a migration of modern slavery practices.

+For the purpose of the current study, we'll use the inspections dataset to train, test and validate the model, comparing the results using precision and recall metrics.

+## II.
+Analysis

+### Data Exploration

 For this study, we're using three datasets.
 The first is a collection of information on municipality's census, collected by IBGE (Instituto Nacional de Geografia e Estatística), available to the public.
 The comprehensive dataset, with no relevant missing data so far, is a suitable source for identifying profiles and similarities between locations.
 Is is also a reliable dataset, once the census conducted by IBGE goes through a rigorous methodology.

 The second and third datasets will be the disidentificated registers of operations and inspections.
 They contain information on the municipalities where inspections took place, how many people were rescued from degrading work conditions, their origin and where they claimed to reside at the moment.
 In the current study, they'll be used as a base for risk rating, which in turn will become the label for classification.

-### Solution Statement

-One solution to the problem can be resource optimization by defining high priorities munuicipalities based on statistical inference.
-By using municipalities similarities and previous diligences data, it's reasonable to focus on locations that are most likely to result in a more effective action, rescuing more people in a single inspection, for instance.
-By prioritizing municipalities according to the distribution of rescues per inspection, the model can be repeated, hopefully with decreasing numbers of perpetrations.

-## Exploring the datasets

-### Census
+#### Census

 The census data, collected by IBGE (https://www.ibge.gov.br/) was provided by Smartlab (http://smartlab.mpt.mp.br) in December 22nd, 2018 as a CSV file.
 The dataset is the same used in the Observatório Digital do Trabalho Escravo (http://observatorioescravo.mpt.mp.br).
 It contains 73 indicators, including GDP, employed population by age, among others.
 We took the more comprehensive data, from 2010.

 In order to remove municipalities' identification, we appended the average of rescues per inspections from the rescues data to the census dataset.
 The input was generated by MTE (http://mte.gov.br) and provided by Smartlab.
 It is also used in the Observatório Digital do Trabalho Escravo.

 ```python
 import pandas as pd